cefet-rj-dal/harbinger/examples/anomalies/hanr_fbiad.md

+FBIAD regression anomaly detection: Forward and Backward Inertial Anomaly Detector compares each point against forward and backward inertia, flagging observations that break both temporal tendencies.
+Scores are summarized and thresholded using `harutils()`.

 FBIAD (Forward and Backward Inertial Anomaly Detector) compares deviations from sliding-window means computed forward and backward in time, then merges evidence.
 In this tutorial we:

 - Load and visualize a simple anomaly dataset